BALASUBRAMANIYANB/Drift-Enterprises/public/assets/README.md

-# Assets structure for DRIFT ENTERPRISES
+# Assets structure for DRIFT ENERPRISES

 Place your product and category images inside these folders.
 You can overwrite or delete the `.gitkeep` files – they only exist so the folders are tracked.